Tips for taking the photos we need for key decoding or key identification

 Years ago we struggled to get photos large enough to see detail.
 Now modern smartphones/cameras take photos of huge file size, which can cause problems sending over some email systems.
 Although our email will receive big photos, we probably don't need any over 1 or 2 MB in size, especially if they are cropped around the keys to take out unnecessary surroundings.

-Common graphics format please, such as JPEG or PNG.
+Common graphics format please, such as JPEG, PNG, TIFF, or the newer HEIF/HEIC.
 PDF is OK but compression can take out the detail we need.
 Other formats such as Word DOCX are not appropriate for photos!

 All inquiries with or without photos should start with our Inquire/Contact form.
 There is provision in the form to send up to 4 photos.
 Or you can email them to us, or put them on a hosting site and send us the URL (again, see the form for that).
 If sending photos by email, after having sent a form, your name or email address should be enough for us to link the two things together.